mcjojo3/twilight-lib/README.md

 # Twilight Lib

 Twilight Lib is a library mod used by mc_jojo3's mods.
 It is designed to more easily allow synchronization and compatibility between my different mods and is in no way meant to be used in other ways.
-If anyone (which I doubt) finds this mod useful for other purposes, feel free to use it, but it will remain closed source (without documentation, I might add) like most of my mods due to my horrendous code commenting/documentation skills.
+If anyone (which I doubt) finds this mod useful for other purposes, feel free to use it.

 - [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/twilight-lib)
 - [Modrinth](https://modrinth.com/mod/twilight-lib)